RachelFurlong-dev/milestone-project3-v1/README.md

 ## Current Features:
 ## Responsive
-- I tested the app on [http://ami.responsivedesign.is/](http://ami.responsivedesign.is/?url=https%3A%2F%2Fhouseplantr-v1.herokuapp.com%2F).
+- Responsive on all device sizes.
 ![Responsive Mockup](screenshots/mockups.png).
-### I tested the app on the following devices:
--
-- Responsive on all device sizes
 ## Navigation:
 I created a menu to help enable the user to navigate the app.
 The menu is responsive and changes to a user-friendly side panel with dropdown functionality on mobile.
 The menu page access changes depending on whether they are logged in.
 A logged in user has additional pages they can access enabling them to add a houseplant record.
 Admins have access via the menu to an additional Manage Categories page featuring a dashboard to add, delet and update categories.
 ### Logged out navigation menu mobile